 The admixture should be stored at room temperature up to 30°C (86°F) and should be administered within the designated time period as listed in Table 1 below.
 No refrigeration is required.

 Table 1Storage Time for Final (diluted) Product

 |Lactated Ringer’s Injection, USP

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 As soon as oral therapy is possible or appropriate, intravenous therapy with esomeprazole sodium for injection should be discontinued and the therapy should be continued orally.

 The recommended adult dose is either 20 mg or 40 mg esomeprazole given once daily by intravenous injection (no less than 3 minutes) or intravenous infusion (10 minutes to 30 minutes).
 Safety and efficacy of esomeprazole sodium for injection as a treatment of GERD patients with erosive esophagitis for more than 10 days have not been demonstrated.

-Dosage adjustment is not required in patients with mild to moderate liver impairment (Child Pugh Classes A and B).
-For patients with severe liver impairment (Child Pugh Class C), a maximum dose of 20 mg once daily of esomeprazole should not be exceeded [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].
+Dosage adjustment is not required in patients with mild to moderate liver impairment (Child-Pugh Classes A and B).
+For patients with severe liver impairment (Child-Pugh Class C), a maximum dose of 20 mg once daily of esomeprazole sodium for injection should not be exceeded [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].

 The recommended doses for children ages 1 month to 17 years, inclusive, are provided below.
 Dose should be infused over 10 minutes to 30 minutes.